-Skip soon learned that basic research had been underway since 1972 to check the validity of the Eastern Block experiments.
+Skip so Virginia meet on learned that basic research had been underway since 1972 to check the validity of the Eastern Block experiments.
 The initial question had been whether reports of success were valid.
 It might be the Soviets were falsifying the results to create fear.
 The Stanford Research Institute had been retained to replicate the experiments paid for by the KGB.
 To the surprise of our intelligence community, the results had been positive.